Ice Age Landscape in Hof van Twente

 The Landscape

-Nestled in the picturesque Hof van Twente region, Markelo is one of the oldest villages in Twente, surrounded by gently rolling farmlands and five distinctive hills.
-This unique landscape has earned it the nickname "Village of the Five Hills."
-From the hilltops, visitors are treated to sweeping views of areas once roamed by hunters and gatherers over 13,000 years ago.
+In the picturesque region of Hof van Twente lies Markelo, one of the oldest villages in Twente, surrounded by gently rolling fields and five distinctive hills.
+This unique landscape feature earned the village the nickname “Village of the Five Hills.”
+From the open fields and hilltops, you can enjoy breathtaking views over a region where hunters and gatherers roamed some 13,000 years ago.
+Ancient burial mounds, historic manor houses, expansive estates, and war memorials all bear witness to a rich past.
+In the archaeological nature reserve De Borkeld, home to the largest juniper thicket in the Netherlands, history feels almost within reach.

 Forests and Heaths